ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 ## Expand the Tutorial
 Do you want to learn more?
 Here are some ideas of what you can do next:
 * Push the same app again with a different name or use the [app deployed in a Kubernetes cluster](https://console.bluemix.net/docs/services/CloudLogAnalysis/containers/tutorials/kibana_tutorial_1.html).
 Then, the Log Analysis dashboard (Kibana) will show the combined logs of all apps.
-Filter by app.
+* Filter by a single app.
-*
+* Build a dashboard for all your apps.

 ## Related Content